Bearaby’s Limited Edition Velvet Napper Weighted Blanket Is Back! - E! Online

 These cozy blankets come in turquoise, pink sapphire, rose quartz, silver topaz or emerald.

 Up next, Sephora's Beauty Insider Holiday Savings Event is here!
-And if you're not done shopping yet, sign up for the Shop With E! email newsletter!